Junkyard Dogs by Craig Johnson

 “It was that part of the winter that stretched out like a Russian novel...” - p.23

-For me, the element which didn’t quite glint wickedly enough were the rogues.
-With the exception of the man without a thumb, the characters being investigated weren’t as ripe and waspish as the detectives, and so paled when on the page together.
+In contrast, the rogues had less wicked appeal.
+With the exception of the man without a thumb, the characters under investigation weren’t as ripe or waspish as the detectives, and paled a little on the page.
 Longmire didn’t meet his match here.

 “I’ve heard of things like illegal entry, breaking and entering, collusion, and inadmissable evidence, but rarely does one get to see all of it at one time in person.” p.131